 - Select “Fall 2026” and choose “Master of Development Engineering (MDevEng)” from the program list.

 - Monday, November 17th at 5:00 PM PDT.
-Application Fee waiver application deadline: Apply for a fee waiver here (Form will be available on October 15).
+Application Fee waiver application deadline: Apply for a fee waiver here.

 Final Application Deadline: Tuesday, February 17, 2026 – 8:59 PM PT